Ethan-W1/Ethan-W1/README.md

 # Hi there 👋

-### My name is Ethan Webb and I am a senior at ETSU majoring in Information Technology.
+### My name is Ethan Webb and I am currently enrolled at ETSU majoring in Information Technology.
 ### Some of my favorite hobbies include reading, playing games, and I just recently started learning guitar.

 <!--